Effective Potential for Ultracold Atoms at the Zero-Crossing of a Feshbach Resonance: Introduction

+Whereas the earlier work of Ref.~\cite{kokkelmanns02} considered the regime close to the resonance, we will be exclusively concerned with zero-crossing.
+To our knowledge the intricacies of this region have not been addressed in the literature in the context of Feshbach resonances.
 Around zero-crossing the Feshbach model turns out to have a badly behaved effective-range expansion.
 The parameters obtained from the effective-range expansion should therefore be used with extreme caution as the series is divergent at this point.
-However, as we show in this article, the finite-range corrections obtained from the full T-matrix at low momenta via an effective potential turn out to be the same as one would naively expect based on the effective-range expansion.
+However, as we show in this article, the finite-range corrections obtained from the full $T$-matrix at low momenta via an effective potential turn out to be the same as one would naively expect based on the effective-range expansion.
 After introducing the effective potential we consider its applicability and importance in the case of Bose-Einstein condensates and for two-component Fermi gases where the attractive nature of the effective interaction at zero-crossing could lead to collapse above a certain critical particle number or to pairing instability and superfluidity.
 In general, we find that tight external confinement is a necessary condition for the higher-order effects to dominate the magnetic dipole interaction and be experimentally observable.